henrylin-projects/asx-200-cycle-analysis/README.md

 This project is designed as a **portfolio piece for equity research, market analysis, and data analytics**, showing practical use of Python for financial time-series analysis, data transformation, and visualization.

-#Skills Demonstrated
+#Skills Demonstrated:
-Python scripting
+Python scripting/
-pandas data wrangling
+pandas data wrangling/
-time-series analysis
+time-series analysis/
-CSV export automation
+CSV export automation/
 data visualization

 financial market analytics